waterlock/waterlock-google-auth/README.md

 ]
 ```

-Direct your user to `/auth/login` will initiate the oauth request.
-The callback uri is `/auth/oauth2` if successfuly authenticated a user record will be created if a user is not found one will be created using the [waterlines](https://github.com/balderdashy/waterline) `findOrCreate` method
+Direct your user to `/auth/login` to initiate the oauth request.
+The callback uri is `/auth/google_oauth2` if successfuly authenticated a user record will be created if a user is not found one will be created using the [waterlines](https://github.com/balderdashy/waterline) `findOrCreate` method